Learn - Transactions

 Bank-imported and uploaded transactions

-A transaction can land in the app three ways: you typed it in by hand, you pulled it from a linked bank through Plaid, or you uploaded it from a CSV, TSV, or TXT file.
+A saved transaction can enter an event with Transaction Tracking on three ways: you typed it in by hand, you pulled it from a linked bank through Plaid, or you uploaded it from a CSV, TSV, or TXT file.
 The first is described above.
-The other two flow through the Match Transactions dialog: tap Match on the Planner toolbar to open it, review the suggested matches, and confirm them.
-Each confirmed match becomes a transaction on the event it was matched to, sitting in the same Transactions section described above.
+The other two flow through the Match Transactions dialog: tap Match Transactions on the Planner toolbar to open it, review the suggested matches, and confirm them.

-Once matched, a bank-imported transaction is indistinguishable in the dialog from one you typed in.
+Once matched to an event with Transaction Tracking on, a bank-imported transaction is indistinguishable in the dialog from one you typed in.
 It uses the same row, the same edit gesture, the same delete gesture, and the same place in the running total.
-The only practical difference is upstream: the bank set the amount and date, so editing those values puts the app out of step with the bank’s record.
+The practical difference is that the bank set the amount and date, so editing those values puts the app out of step with the bank’s record.
 The description is the safest field to change.

-Pending bank charges (a Costco swipe that has not posted yet, an Amazon authorisation hold) are skipped on the way in.
+Pending bank charges (a Costco swipe that has not posted yet, an Amazon authorization hold) are skipped on the way in.
 The app waits for the bank to post the charge before pulling it.
-If you can see something in your bank’s mobile app but not in Match, that is usually why; tap Match again the day after it posts.
+If you can see something in your bank’s mobile app but not in Match Transactions, that is usually why; tap Match Transactions again the day after it posts.

-For the bulk-matching flow itself (how the app suggests matches, how to deselect a wrong one, what happens when a tracked event’s matches reach the planned amount), see Matching and Resolving.
-For Plaid setup and unlinking, see Bank linking.
-For CSV / TSV / TXT uploads, see File uploads.
+For the bulk-matching flow itself (how the app suggests matches, how to deselect a wrong one, what happens when an event with Transaction Tracking on reaches the planned amount), see Matching and Resolving.
+For Plaid setup and unlinking, see Bank Linking.
+For CSV / TSV / TXT uploads, see File Uploads.

-Why the same imported line cannot be recorded twice on one item
+Why the same imported transaction cannot be recorded twice on one item

 Every transaction the app receives from a bank pull or a file upload carries an import hash before it is matched.
 Plaid transactions are hashed from the cleaned-up date, description, and signed amount.
 File uploads use an existing hash column when the file has one; otherwise the app hashes date, description, amount, and balance when a balance column is present.

-After you confirm a match, the hash is stored on the item that received the transaction.
+After you confirm a match, the hash is stored on the matched item.
 On the next bank pull or file upload, a transaction with the same hash is skipped for that same item.
-Re-uploading the same CSV (because you were not sure if the first one went through) does not add the same imported line to the same item again.
+Re-uploading the same CSV (because you were not sure if the first one went through) does not add the same imported transaction to the same item again.
 A repeated Plaid pull over the same date range also does not add it again.

 The check is per item, not per budget or per account.
 If you matched the same imported transaction to the wrong item, delete it from that event and match (or add) it where it belongs.
 The hash is removed from the wrong item when you delete and registered on the right item when you match again, and from then on neither item will pick up a duplicate.

 Manual transactions (the ones you typed in) carry no hash.
 The app does not treat two identical-looking $5 cash purchases as duplicates; it lets you record both.
-Dedup is asymmetric on purpose: bank and file imports get the safety net because banks and files can be pulled more than once; manual entries do not, because two real cash purchases that look identical are a normal thing to record.
+The duplicate check works this way on purpose: bank and file imports get the safety net because banks and files can be pulled more than once; manual entries do not, because two real cash purchases that look identical are a normal thing to record.

 Why use an import hash?
 Because banks and files can be pulled more than once.
 The hash makes re-uploads and repeated bank pulls safe in the common case while still letting you correct a wrong match deliberately.

-What edits to a bank-imported transaction do, and do not, do to the hash:
+What edits to a bank-imported transaction saved inside an event with Transaction Tracking on do, and do not, do to the hash:

-- Deleting the row removes the hash too, so the same bank line can be re-imported on the next pull.
+- Deleting the row removes the hash too, so the same bank transaction can be re-imported on the next pull.

-- Resolving the event keeps the hash registered, so a re-pull of the same date range does not bring the line back as a phantom match against the closed event.
+- Resolving the event keeps the hash registered, so a re-pull of the same date range does not offer the same transaction against the resolved event.

 How transactions move your balance

 The amount field on a transaction is unsigned.
-The direction the linked account moves is set by the item’s category type:
+The direction the linked account moves is set by the item’s category type.
+Transactions in the Transactions section are for Income and Expense items; Transfer items do not use Transaction Tracking and resolve as whole events.

 - Income category: the linked account’s balance goes up by the transaction’s amount.